Codecademy/docs/content/sql/concepts/operators/terms/update/update.md

   - 'Queries'
   - 'PostgreSQL'
   - 'MySQL'
-  - 'SQLite'
-  - 'Tables'
 CatalogContent:
   - 'learn-sql'
   - 'paths/analyze-data-with-sql'
 ---

 The **`UPDATE`** statement in SQL is used to modify existing records in a table.
-This powerful **Data Manipulation Language (DML)** command allows you to update one or multiple rows simultaneously.
+This powerful **Data Manipulation Language (DML)** command allows developers to update one or multiple rows simultaneously.

 ## Syntax